 Can Ragdoll Cats Be Grey?

-Read more details about Blue Ragdolls here.
+Read more about Red Ragdolls here.

-This is one of the most controversial subjects in the Ragdoll community – Can Ragdolls Be Black?
+This is one of the most controversial subjects in the Ragdoll community – can Ragdolls be black?

 - Colorpoint